sprblm/dots-patterns/patterns/social-radius-slider.md

 Use a radius to indicate how "big" your circle is for today.

 ### Examples
+- Information bubble
+- Google+

 ## Why Choose Social Radius Slider?

 ## Best Practice: How to Implement Social Radius Slider
+- Social Radius Slider is a temporary filter and doesn't have to be persistent.
+It allows users to control and extend their network as well as to moderate their data consumption.

 ## Potential Problems with Social Radius Slider

 ## The Take-Away